sushanthsabineni/personal-academy/CONTACT_FORM_COMPLETE.md

 # Contact Form Implementation - Complete ✅

 ## Summary
-Successfully implemented a complete contact form system that allows users to submit inquiries directly to **personalacademy1@gmail.com**.
+Successfully implemented a complete contact form system that allows users to submit inquiries directly to **support@personalacademy.app**.

 ## What Was Built